darkronin/scriptKGS/README.md

   - [ ] spinwheel board
   - [ ] ~~stone clicks~~ + bioyomi sounds
   - [x] custom ignore function (blackout or hide messages from users in the censor list)
+  - [ ] cumulative amount of undos for a given player
+  - [ ] notification when (a) specified user(s) come online or go out of sleep mode/"tag status change"

 ## HOW TO USE
  * create a new bookmark